 In 1978, the General Assembly approved a limited waiver of sovereign immunity with respect to lawsuits against the Commonwealth.
 This cap does not apply to tax appeals, such as Nextel Communications as detailed below.
 Damages for any loss are limited to \$250,000 for each person and \$1,000,000 for each accident.
 The Supreme Court of Pennsylvania has held that this limitation is constitutional.
-Approximately 1,013 suits against the Commonwealth remain open.
+Approximately 1,142 suits against the Commonwealth remain open.
 Tort claim payments for the departments and agencies, other than the Department of Transportation, are paid from departmental and agency operating and program appropriations.
 Tort claim payments for the Department of Transportation are paid from an appropriation from the Motor License Fund.
-The Commonwealth also represents and indemnifies employees who have been sued under Federal civil rights statutes for actions.
+The Commonwealth also represents and indemnifies employees who have been sued under Federal civil rights statutes for actions taken in good faith in carrying out their employment responsibilities.
+There are no caps on damages in civil rights actions.
 The Commonwealth's self-insurance program covers damages in these civil cases up to \$250,000 per incident.
 Damages in excess of \$250,000 are paid from departmental and agency operating and program appropriations.